Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

 \subsection{Emission spectra of the first accreting BHs and their hosts}

 The best synthetic candidates for GNz11 at $z = 10.6$ and CEERS-1019 at $z = 8.68$ are extracted from the source catalogs predicted by CAT in both the EL and SE models.
-We first select systems with a BH mass comparable to that estimated for the two observed sources \citep[][Maiolino et al. 2023]{larson2023}.
-Then, for some systems, when possible (see Sec.~\ref{sec:properties}), we also match two or more additional properties such as the estimated AGN bolometric luminosity, Eddington ratio ($\lambda_{\rm Edd}$), host galaxy stellar mass and metallicity \citep[][]{larson2023, bunker2023, tacchella2023}.
+We first select systems with a BH mass comparable to that estimated for the two observed sources \citep{maiolino2023a, larson2023}.
+Then, we also match two or more additional properties such as the estimated AGN bolometric luminosity, Eddington ratio ($\lambda_{\rm Edd}$), host galaxy stellar mass and metallicity \citep[][]{larson2023, tacchella2023}.

+For CEERS-1019 we also explore the possibility that the system does not host an accreting nuclear BH, since the identification of the BLR through the broad H$\beta$ emission line has a low signal-to-noise ratio ($2.3 \sigma$).
+In this case, we select our synthetic candidates to have stellar masses and star formation rates within the observed range, with no additional condition on the BH mass and luminosity.

-For each of these candidate systems, we compute an incident continuum spectrum from the accreting BH and from star formation in the host galaxy, based on the properties (redshift, BH mass and bolometric luminosity, stellar mass, age and metallicity) predicted by CAT.
+For each of these systems, we compute an incident continuum spectrum from the accreting BH and from star formation in the host galaxy, based on the properties (redshift, BH mass and bolometric luminosity, stellar mass, age and metallicity) predicted by CAT.
 We then use these spectra as input to Cloudy photoionization models (we adopt version 22.00 of Cloudy \citealt{ferland2017}) to compute the transmitted fluxes, adopting the interstellar medium (ISM) properties predicted by CAT for each system (gas metallicity, dust-to-gas, and dust-to-metals mass ratios), similarly to what done in our previous study \citep{valiante2018observability}.

 A systematic investigation of the Spectral Energy Distributions (SEDs) for all the systems predicted by CAT to be detectable by JWST (and their position in spectral diagnostic diagrams) will be presented in Valiante et al. in prep.
 Here we show the SEDs for candidates which minimize the difference with the photometric data of CEERS-1019 and GNz11, according to our Cloudy models.